 Season generously with kosher salt and fresh black pepper for an amazing crust.

-Well, as expected, I cut the dickens out of my middle finger on my left hand.
+Well, as expected, I cut the dickens out of a digit; my middle finger on my left hand.
 After wrapping it up in a paper towel, tightly, then slipping a latex glove on that hand, I continued to slice the steak for photos, using another somewhat dull knife, my finger stiff and throbbing.
-This is why my slices do not look like THIS.
+This is why my slices are too thin and raggedy and do not look like THIS or THIS.

 If you get a chance, pop on over to Jane’s blog, The Heritage Cook.
 You’ll want to make just about everything!
 Oh, she also gives you gluten-free options for all of her recipes.
 Not too shabby, huh?
 Thank you for a great recipe, Jane!

-Spicy Grilled Asian Flank Steak
+Asian Flank Steak Recipe